Commodities slump sends slow ripples through world economy

 Weaker commodity prices should be positive for the world economy on average because falling inflation supports consumer spending, said ABN AMRO economist Han de Jong.

-Standard and Poor’s Goldman Sachs Commodity Index .SPGSCITR has fallen 6.6 percent so far this year.
+Standard and Poor’s Goldman Sachs Commodity Index has fallen 6.6 percent so far this year.

 But raw materials represent a small part of most firms’ costs, so it is not surprising that some businesses, especially those in very competitive markets, are not getting carried away.

-For a U.S. economy experiencing slow growth, cheaper energy is a positive, said Michael Ward, chief executive of CSX Corp CSX.N, the country’s second-largest railroad.
-But CSX itself is indifferent because it runs a fuel surcharge program.
+For a U.S. economy experiencing slow growth, cheaper energy is a positive, said Michael Ward, chief executive of CSX Corp , the country’s second-largest railroad.
+But CSX itself is indifferent because it runs a fuel surcharge programme.
 “Over time, we’re passing the increases or decreases in fuel to the customer,” Ward said.

-An official at South Korea’s largest food maker, CJ CheilJedang Corp (097950.KS), said it normally takes four to six months before a fall in agricultural futures prices passes through into the firm’s product prices.
+An official at South Korea’s largest food maker, CJ CheilJedang Corp, said it normally takes four to six months before a fall in agricultural futures prices passes through into the firm’s product prices.

 The lurches in gold, including the sharpest one-day drop in 30 years on Monday, have grabbed the attention, but falling oil prices are of much greater economic significance.